luciandavila/smartphones-inventory/ruby/app/README.md

 I ended up not having the time I wanted to develop this test, but I would like to list here some improvements that I would have made if there was more time available:

-* Upload from the front-end to the cloud: I would upload directly from the front end to a cloud storage tool (Amazon S3 or Google Cloud Storage), which would make the project faster and more scalable.
+* Upload from the front-end to the cloud: I would upload directly from the front end to a cloud storage tool (Amazon S3 or Google Cloud Storage), which would make the project faster and more scalable ([ActiveStorage supports this](https://github.com/rails/rails/tree/master/activestorage#direct-uploads) through its Javascript library).

 * Lists pagination: I would have implemented the pagination in smartphone's and inventory updates' lists, to avoid loading too much data at once from the database;